 Medical Editor: John P. Cunha, DO, FACOEP

-Mycobutin (rifabutin) is used to prevent mycobacterium avium complex (MAC) in people with HIV (human immunodeficiency virus) infection.
-It is also used with other medications to treat tuberculosis in people with HIV.
-It is an antibiotic, and is often given together with other antibiotics.
-Common side effects include diarrhea, stomach upset, changes in taste, or nausea/vomiting.
+Mycobutin (rifabutin) is an antibiotic used to prevent mycobacterium avium complex (MAC) in people with HIV (human immunodeficiency virus) infection.
+Mycobutin is also used with other medications to treat tuberculosis in people with HIV.
+Common side effects of Mycobutin include diarrhea, stomach upset or pain, changes in taste, nausea, vomiting, belching, bloating, loss of appetite, headache, skin rash, itching, or red, orange, or brown discoloration of your skin, tears, sweat, saliva, urine, or stools.

 It is recommended that Mycobutin Capsules be administered at a dose of 300 mg once daily.
 Mycobutin may interact with other antibiotics, or HIV or AIDS medications.
 Many other medicines can interact with Mycobutin.
 Tell your doctor all prescription and over-the-counter medications and supplements you use.
 During pregnancy, Mycobutin should be used only when prescribed.
 It is unknown if this medication passes into breast milk.
 Consult your doctor before breastfeeding.
 If you have HIV disease, do not breastfeed because breast milk can transmit HIV.